prismofeverything/femto/README.md

     }

 Seems laborious, but... our code is data!
 Now we can transform or materialize it however we wish.

+It is my thought that with this most minimal of computational systems a form of universal code could be wrought, an expression of the deep interconnectedness of which each particular programming language is but a sprout from a great underground body, latent yet immortal.

+Is femto that thing?
+It is an attempt.
+Maybe if I cut some more stuff out it will be!

 ## future